bajracae/twitterJSON_p3/README.md

-# twitterJSON_p3
+# How to run the script
-Please put this problem3.py in the same directory as the tweets.JSON file if you wish to run it.
+Please put this problem3.py in the same directory as the tweets.JSON file and run it with **py problem3/py**